pol-lozano/2D_Game_Engine/README.md

 - Rigidbody2D (with basic physics simulation)
 - Sprite (with color, alpha and blend mode modulation)
 - Text
-- TileMap (with bitmasking and basic lighting)
+- TileMap (with bitmasking and basic lighting, simple terrain generation based on randomstep and cellular automata)
 - Transform

 ## AssetManger
 - Handles loading in textures and fonts, keeping track of them as well as cleaning up after the program ends.

 ## Physics and math classes
 - Generic Vector2 class with vector math functions used for a basic physics engine.
 - Timer class with accurate delta time calculation with framecapping and V-Sync.